 Oscilloscopes are an important tool to be used in any electrical engineer’s lab.
-You can view the electric signals as they vary over a period of time which can be critical in diagnosing your 555 timer circuit as to why it isn’t blinking correctly or why the noise maker is not reaching to its maximum annoyance levels.
+You can view the electric signals as they vary over a period of time which can be critical in diagnosing your 555 timer circuit as to why it isn’t blinking correctly or why the noise maker is not reaching to its maximum annoyance levels, to say some examples.

-The controls that are surrounding the screen of the oscilloscope allows you to adjust the scale of the graph both horizontally and vertically and also allows you to zoom in and zoom out of the signal.
-There are other controls on the cheap oscilloscope that helps to set the trigger and also focuses and stabilizes the display.
+The controls that are surrounding the screen of the oscilloscope allow you to adjust the scale of the graph both horizontally and vertically and also allow you to zoom in and zoom out of the signal.
+There are other controls on oscilloscopes that can help you set the trigger and also focus and stabilize the display.

 Other than fundamental tools, there are oscilloscopes having measurement tools that help to quantify the frequency, amplitude, and other characteristics of the waveform.
 Hence, a cheap oscilloscope can measure both tile-based as well as voltage-based characteristics.